Developer Guide

 Serve

-You request odds via REST endpoints or subscribe to real-time updates via SSE/WebSocket.
+Your api integration uses REST endpoints or subscribes to real-time updates via SSE/WebSocket.
 Responses arrive as structured JSON with consistent field names, making parsing trivial.

 Example: Fetch NBA Odds (TypeScript)